 6. Not Customizing an Overused Template

-For example, for a blog post about Squarespace templates, web designer Paige Brunton browsed through about 100 photographer websites made on Squarespace and noted that the Montauk template is widely used — and under customized — by photographers so their sites looked very similar.
+For example, for a blog post about Squarespace templates, web designer Paige Brunton browsed through about 100 photographer websites made on Squarespace and noted that the Montauk template is widely used — and under-customized — by photographers so their sites looked very similar.

-In that case, you can heavily customize the template, or pick a less commonly-used template that’s still responsive, well-coded, and highly rated.
+There are two potential fixes: you can heavily customize the template, or pick a less commonly-used template that’s still responsive, well-coded, and highly rated.

 7. Disregarding the Rules of Good Design

 Thanks to a meteoric rise in low-code and no-code development platforms as well as pre-built templates, people with limited coding skills and even non-coders can create websites.
 However, while you can now create a website without coding, you can't disregard the rules of good design.

 Pre-built templates are professionally designed, but when users customize them, they can substantially alter the design.
 Customizing templates to fit your unique brand is essential, but website design guidelines like visual hierarchy, navigability, and consistency must be followed.